Abelian Squares and Their Progenies: Fourier Analysis of the Spectral Density Functions of Stabilized Power Sum Symmetric Polynomials

 For a given $\mathbf{z} \in \T^d,$ series (\ref{MMT}) converges absolutely for $|x| < 1/\rho(A_d(\mathbf{z})),$ where $\rho(A)$ is the spectral radius of $A.$

-Now if we were to calculate an individual Fourier coefficient of (\ref{MMT}), a subset of the $G(n_1, \ldots, n_d)$ terms in the resulting formal power series will be annihilated.
-In this chapter, we concoct a combinatorial interpretation of those terms in the summation that survive.
-More specifically, the Fourier coefficients of $\mathcal{S}_{p[x]_{r, d}^*}$ are all OGFs for combinatorial classes of constrained strings.
+Now if we were to calculate an individual Fourier coefficient of (\ref{MMT}), a subset of the $G(n_1, \ldots, n_{2d})$ terms in the resulting formal power series will vanish.
+In this chapter, we impart enumerative meaning to those terms in the summation that survive.
+More specifically, the Fourier coefficients of $\mathcal{S}_{p_{r, d}^{\star}[x]}$ are all OGFs for combinatorial classes of constrained finite strings.